Abhishek-op/Abhishek-op/README.md

 ## Hi there 👋
-#### I am Abhishek, enthusiast to learn about new technologies.
-I have started my journey with python. now I am focusing on learning more and more.
+#### I am Abhishek, an enthusiast to learn about new technologies.
+I was started my journey with python.
+Kivy is my favorite framework.

  ## ✨Talking about Personal Stuffs:✨